 - The architecture design is expected to be able to support all sensing operations, as described in TS 22.137 [2].

-- The sensing function(s) and sensing entities are within the same PLMN in this study.
+- The Sensing Function(s) and Sensing Entities are within the same PLMN in this study.

 Editor's note: The Architectural Assumption may be revised after TSGs#108 in alignment with TSG RAN.